 Enter names for your local and destination instances, and Exalate will combine them to name the connection.

 You can also enter a description, to help you identify the connection later.
 That’s especially useful if you have many connections or users.
+Click “Initiate” to continue.

-Click “Next” to continue.
-You’ll get a notification about the automatic sync rules Exalate will generate.
-Click “Initiate”.
 Now an invitation code will be generated.
 Copy it by clicking the button and keep it somewhere safe.

 You’ll see a confirmation screen saying the connection is established.
 Next, click “Configure Sync”.
 You’ll be shown a video showing you how to configure the connection.
 Then, you’re taken to an edit connection screen where you can make these changes.
 I’ll talk more about that in steps four and five.